Observations and associated catalogues, Annals, Bulletins and Circulars

 Although the grounds and gardens were first opened to the public in 1950, the earliest guide book that has been located has the title Royal Greenwich Observatory Herstmonceux and was written by the Chief Assistant R. d’E Atkinson.
 Consisting of 14 printed pages bound within a manilla cover, it was published in June 1960.
 Click here to read it.
 Although written for the layman, it was probably only intended for distribution to official visitors.
-The next oldest guide book discovered was published to coincide with the opening of the Isaac Newton Telescope’s public viewing gallery in 1967, a fully revised guide book was published under the title The Royal Greenwich Observatory Herstmonceux.
+With the opening of the Isaac Newton Telescope’s public viewing gallery in 1967, a fully revised guide book was published under the title The Royal Greenwich Observatory Herstmonceux.
 A small four page leaflet titled The Isaac Newton Telescope was published at the same time.
 Click here to read it.

 At the time of the tercentenary in 1975, further parts of the Observatory site were opened for the first time to the general public.
 To coincide with this, the Observatory published a new guide book: Royal Observatory Greenwich Illustrated.
 A series of free leaflets about different aspects of the work of the Observatory were produced for visitors at about this time.
 The guide book was updated in about 1982, and the cover changed from orange and red to blue.
 It was superseded by Royal Greenwich Observatory Herstmonceux Castle in 1987.
 This had a red cover, and was edited by Paul Murdin & Chas Parker.

 A small booklet: The history of Herstmonceux Castle by David Calvert was published in 1982 and the Royal Greenwich Observatory Nature Trail at some point after 1972.

 In 1999, the the UK experienced the first total eclispe of the Sun visible from mainland since 1927.
 The eclipse created much public interest.
 Because of this, the Observatory produced a popular guide which ran to two editions: